Updated January 2019

 Do you want to show that you are a student who is serious about your education?
 Dressing appropriately for a college admissions interview is a smart way to show respect for the official that will be meeting with you.

 - Remember the old “Pants on the Ground” video?
 If not, go to YouTube and check it out.
 Gentlemen, please wear your pants with a belt and keep underwear hidden from public view.
 Ladies, please check clothes for proper fit also.

 - Leave hats, flip-flops, sunglasses, graphic T-shirts and jeans at home.

 - Remove any piercings except those from your ears.
-Jewelry should not distract the interviewer from communicating and building rapport.
-Too much metal and too much bling has a tendency to do that.
+Jewelry should not distract the interviewer from communicating and building rapport, and while we know creativity has its place too, there are still people with hang-ups and preconceived ideas.
+Too much metal and too much bling has a tendency, still, to distract.

 - Stick to the basics.
-For guys, khaki pants with a belt and a collared shirt tucked in gives a perfect look.
-For gals, a knee length skirt or dress trousers with a simple blouse creates a positive impression.
+For men, khaki pants with a belt and a collared shirt tucked in gives a perfect look.
+For women, a knee length skirt or dress trousers with a simple blouse creates a positive impression.
 If your interview is in the winter, wear an overcoat.

 - Wear appropriate and polished shoes.
-Ladies, leave the platforms with the nine-inch heels and fishnet stockings for another occasion.
+Ladies, leave the platforms for another occasion.
 Gentleman, please note that sneakers do not go with the ensemble mentioned above in tip #4.
-Get big boy shoes.
+Get real shoes.

 - Avoid wearing too much cologne or perfume.